Barcelona’s beach

 Beaches near Barcelona

-Barcelona’s city beaches are ideal for a quick dip or to blow out after a day of wandering around the city.
-But for a relaxing day at the beach, I recommend leaving the city.
-The Cercanías regional train will have you under your umbrella within 20 minutes to 45 minutes.
+The city beaches of Barcelona are perfect for a quick dip or a relaxing break after a day of exploring the city.
+However, for a more laid-back beach day, we recommend venturing outside the city.
+With the regional Cercanías train, you can be lounging under your umbrella in just 20 to 45 minutes.

-The Cercanías/Rodalies train follows the coastline in northern (as far as the resort of Blanes) and southern (Tarragona) directions.
-You can get off wherever you like.
-Some popular beaches on the route are:
+The Cercanías/Rodalies train follows the coastline both northward (up to the resort town of Blanes) and southward (towards Tarragona).
+You can hop off wherever you like.
+Some popular beaches along the route include:

 South of Barcelona:

-Half an hour by train from Barcelona is the 6-kilometre-long beach of Castelldefels.
-It is not the most beautiful beach in Catalonia, but it is the best choice if you are looking for space and don’t want to travel long.
-Just make sure you take a train that stops at Castelldefels Platja station and not Castelldefels (the village) itself, because from there it’s quite a long walk to the coast.
+A half-hour train ride from Barcelona brings you to the 6-kilometer-long beach of Castelldefels.
+While it may not be the most picturesque beach in Catalonia, it’s a great choice if you’re looking for space and don’t want to travel far.
+Just make sure to take a train that stops at Castelldefels Platja station, not Castelldefels (the town), as it’s a considerable walk from there to the coast.

-At first glance, Sitges’ beach seems as busy as Barceloneta’s, but make no mistake: Sitges has a dozen beaches.
-Behind the church are several small bays shielded by cliffs.
-Moreover, the resort itself is also very charming.
-Tip: at the sailing club on the pier at the foot of the church, you can get a good three-course meal at lunchtime and also sit in a fantastic spot.
-Sitges is also a must if you want a day out of town.
+At first glance, the beach at Sitges might seem as crowded as Barceloneta, but don’t be fooled—Sitges boasts a dozen different beaches.
+Behind the church, you’ll find several small coves sheltered by rock walls.
+The town itself is also incredibly charming.
+Tip: At the sailing club on the pier at the foot of the church, you can enjoy a great three-course lunch in a fantastic setting.
+Sitges is highly recommended for a day trip out of the city.

-Located between Tarragona and Barcelona, Vilanova i la Geltrú has six kilometres of beach along its coast.
-This is the first beach where more Catalans than tourists can be found.
+Between Tarragona and Barcelona lies Vilanova i la Geltrú, with six kilometers of coastline.
+This is the first beach where you’ll find more Catalans than tourists.

 North of Barcelona:

-Less than half an hour by train from Barcelona are the popular beaches Badalona, Montgat Nord and Ocata.
-This is where Barcelona locals themselves like to go to the beach.
-Wide beaches, fine sand and plenty of space.
-Moreover, there are plenty of facilities for children.
-From the train stations, you can walk straight onto the beach.
-Badalona and Montgat are still within zone 1 and Ocata is zone 2 by public transport.
+Less than a half-hour train ride from Barcelona, you’ll find the popular beaches of Badalona, Montgat Nord, and Ocata.
+These are the beaches where Barcelona locals love to go.
+Wide beaches, fine sand, and plenty of space.
+Plus, there are lots of facilities for children.
+From the train stations, it’s just a short walk to the beach.
+Badalona and Montgat are still within Zone 1, while Ocata falls into Zone 2 on public transport.

-The Sitges of the Maresme coast.
-Sant Pol is a fine seaside resort with some lovely beaches and the train journey there is wonderfully relaxing.
-You travel a little further, but then you have something.
-The village itself is also worth a visit.
+The Sitges of the Maresme coast, Sant Pol is a lovely seaside town with a few beautiful beaches, and the train ride there is wonderfully relaxing.
+It’s a bit further, but it’s well worth the journey.
+The village itself is also worth exploring.

-Even further north are Tossa de Mar and Platja d’Aro, but these resorts can only be reached by car or bus.
+Even further north are Tossa de Mar and Platja d’Aro, but these beach towns are only accessible by car or bus.

 The origins of Barcelona’s beach